gbiggs/rtshell/README.txt

 Requirements
 ============

-rtshell requires rtctree 3.0.
+omniORB-py 4.x is required.

+RTShell requires rtctree.
 It must be installed for the commands to function.

-The commands that work with RtsProfile files require rtsprofile 2.0.
+The commands that work with RtsProfile files require rtsprofile.
 It must be installed for these commands to function/

-rtshell uses the new string formatting operations that were introduced in Python 2.6.
+RTShell requires Python 2.7.
 It will not function with an earlier version of Python.
 It has not been tested with Python 3 and it is likely that several changes will be necessary to make it function using this version of Python.

 rtprint, rtinject and rtlog require the Python version of OpenRTM-aist.

-For Ubuntu users, if you are using a version of Ubuntu prior to 9.04, you will need to install a suitable Python version by hand.
-You may want to consider upgrading to Ubuntu 9.04 or later (10.04 offers LTS).
+Sphinx must be installed to build the documentation, if installing from source (method 2).

+If RTShell is installed using pip (method 1, below), RTCTree and RTSProfile will be installed automatically. omniORB-py and OpenRTM-python must still be installed manually.

 Installation